 - Complete the online passport application from the State Department website or download PDF forms to complete, print, and mail into the State Department.

 - Prepare payment.
 Acceptable forms of payment vary among locations but usually include check or credit card.
 Cost (March 2017) is --

 - Age 16 and older (first time): The passport application fee is $110.
 The execution fee is $25.
 The total is $135.

 - Under Age 16: The passport application fee is $80.
 The execution fee is $25.
 The total is $105.

 - Renewal: The Passport renewal fee is $110.

 - Expedited Service: Add $60 for each application

 - Be sure to check mailing address when completing application envelope.
 The address differs based on where you live.

-- Wait 4 to 6 weeks, depending on time of year.
-To receive your passport as soon as possible, you should arrange overnight delivery service for both sending your passport application and returning your passport to you—at a much higher fee, of course.
+- Wait 4 to 6 weeks, depending on the time of year.
+To receive your passport as soon as possible, you can arrange overnight delivery service for both sending your passport application and returning your passport to you—at a much higher fee, of course.

 - If you already have a passport, you can use it in lieu of a certified birth certificate.